 - Add almond milk next and whisk to stir again.
 Season with a touch more salt and pepper bring to a simmer, then reduce heat to low to thicken.
 Cook for 5-7 minutes more, or until thick and bubbly.
 Taste and adjust seasonings as needed.

 - Remove from heat and add 1/2 cup of the fried onions and all of the cooked green beans.
 Toss to coat well, and top with remaining fried onions.

-- Bake in 400 degree oven for 15 minutes, or until warmed through and bubbly and slightly browned on top.
+- Bake for 15 minutes, or until warmed through and bubbly and slightly browned on top.
 Serve immediately (handle pan carefully).

 - Leftovers store well in the fridge for up to a few days.